Dudeiebot/nvim/noob.md

 `Most importantly make sure you are in the visual mode for all these to work, they wont work if you are not on the visual mode.`

-On visual mode we can copy, cut, paste and delete, copying the selected word on visual mode is called yanked and works by clicking `y` on your keyboard or yanking a line with `yy`.
+On visual mode we can copy, cut, paste and delete, copying the selected word on visual mode is called yanked and works by clicking `y` on your keyboard.

-You can cut a selected text by clicking `d` once and get it pasted with `p` or cut a selected line by using `dd` which equally delete it
+You can cut a selected text by clicking `d` once and get it pasted with `p`.

 Regarding multityping and multiple line commenting on code, I think it varies depending on where you download your setup from but these setup uses `gc` or `gd`.